 - My refugee hearing was scheduled between March 17, 2020 and today and it did not take place.
 What do I do?

-The IRB offices are currently closed and the IRB has suspended all refugee hearings since March 17, 2020.
-When the IRB reopens and starts having hearings again, they will post a notice on the IRB website.
-Your hearing will be rescheduled to a new date.
-Most people will get at least 30 days’ notice of the new hearing date, but some people may get less notice.
+- Most people will get at least 30 days’ notice of the new hearing date, but some people may get less notice.
 Stay in communication with your lawyer and listen to their advice about how to prepare for your hearing.
-If the restrictions in place because of the COVID‑19 pandemic prevent you from preparing for your hearing, tell your lawyer about this.
-You should not put yourself in any risk of harm in order to prepare for your hearing.
-Check the IRB website for updates.
+You can also check the IRB website for updates.